Castra: Sanitation

 For sanitary facilities, a camp had both public and private latrines.
 A public latrine consisted of a bank of seats situated over a channel of running water.
 One of the major considerations for selecting the site of a camp was the presence of running water, which the engineers diverted into the sanitary channels.
 Drinking water came from wells; however, the larger and more permanent bases featured the aqueduct, a structure running a stream captured from high ground (sometimes miles away) into the camp.
-The praetorium had its own latrine, and probably the quarters of the high-ranking officers.
+The praetorium had its own latrine and probably the quarters of the high-ranking officers.
 In or near the intervallum, where they could easily be accessed, were the latrines of the soldiers.
 A public bathhouse for the soldiers, also containing a latrine, was located near or on the Via Principalis.

-Territory
+Surroundings

-The influence of a base extended far beyond its walls.
-The total land required for the maintenance of a permanent base was called its territoria.
-In it were located all the resources of nature and the terrain required by the base: pastures, woodlots, water sources, stone quarries, mines, exercise fields and attached villages.
-The central castra might also support various fortified adjuncts to the main base, which were not in themselves self-sustaining (as was the base).
-In this category were speculae, "watchtowers", castella, "small camps", and naval bases.
+Around the castra there were villages to support the needs of the military personnel stationed there.
+These villages, known as canabae for the legionary fortresses and vici for the auxiliary forts, were home to a variety of people, including merchants, craftsmen, families of soldiers, and other civilians who provided goods and services.
+The canabae and vici acted as vital hubs for trade and economic activity, supplying food, equipment, and other necessities to the soldiers.
+They also served as social and cultural centers, facilitating interactions between the Roman military and the local populations.

-All the major bases near rivers featured some sort of fortified naval installation, one side of which was formed by the river or lake.
-The other sides were formed by a polygonal wall and ditch constructed in the usual way, with gates and watchtowers.
-The main internal features were the boat sheds and the docks.
-When not in use, the boats were drawn up into the sheds for maintenance and protection.
-Since the camp was placed to best advantage on a hill or slope near the river, the naval base was usually outside its walls.
-The classici and the optiones of the naval installation relied on the camp for its permanent defense.
-Naval personnel generally enjoyed better quarters and facilities.
-Many were civilians working for the military.
+The villages were generally of three types.
+The first was the roadside village, where buildings lined the main arterial roads leading to and from the fortress.
+The second type, known as the tangential village, consisted of structures following a road that passed alongside the camp.
+The third type was the ring village, where buildings were arranged along a circular by-pass road that encircled the castra.
+The buildings in these villages were typically long and narrow, with a small frontage facing the street, often featuring a porticus (a covered walkway or porch).
+The houses were built on elongated plots, with the front sections serving as living quarters, taverns, kitchens, shops, or storage cellars.
+The rear portions of these properties were used for practical purposes, such as workshops, stables, wells, and latrines, making efficient use of the available space for both residential and commercial needs.